AdaFlow: Imitation Learning with Variance-Adaptive Flow-Based Policies: for Imitation Learning

-where $W_2$ denotes the 2-Wasserstein distance. \end{pro} We provide the proof in Appendix.
-Hence, given a threshold $\eta$, to ensure that an error of $W_2(p_{t+\epsilon_t}^*, p_{t+\epsilon_t})^2 \leq \eta$, we can bound the step size by $\epsilon_t \leq \eta/\sigma(\vv z_t, t \mid s)$.
-Because $\epsilon_t$ at time $t$ should not be large than $1-t$, we suggest the following rule for setting the step size $\epsilon_t$ at $\vv z_t$ at time $t$: \bbb \epsilon_t = \mathrm{Clip}\left (\frac{\eta}{\sigma(\vv z_t, t \mid s)}, ~~~ [\epsilon_{\min}, ~ 1-t] \right), \eee where we impose an additional lower bound $\epsilon_{\min}$ to avoid $\epsilon_t$ to be unnecessarily small.
+where we impose an additional lower bound $\epsilon_{\min}$ to avoid $\epsilon_t$ to be unnecessarily small.
 Besides, the proposed adaptive strategy guarantees to instantly arrive at the terminal point when $\sigma^2(\vv z_t, t \mid s)=0$ as $\epsilon_t=1-t$.
 Moreover, it aligns with Section.~\ref{sec:property} since for states with deterministic actions, it sets $\epsilon_0 = 1$ to generate the action in one step.
 We incorporate the above insights to the execution in Algorithm~\ref{alg:variational_inference}.

 \paragraph{Global Error Analysis} Proposition~\ref{pro:w2} provides the local error at each Euler step.
 In the following, we provide an analysis of the overall error for generating $\vv z_1$ when we simulate ODE while following the adaptive rule \eqref{equ:epsilonRule}.
-To simplify the notation, we drop the dependency on the state $s$, and write $v_t^*(\cdot) = v^*(\cdot , t~|~s)$.
+To simplify the notation, we drop the dependency on the state $s$, and write $v_t^*(\cdot) = v^*(\cdot , t~|~\vv s)$.

 \begin{ass} Assume $\norm{v_t^*}_{Lip} \leq L$ for $t\in[0,1],$ and the solutions of $\d \vv z_t = v_t(\vv z_t) \d t$ has bounded second curvature $\norm{\ddot{\vv z_t}} \leq M$ for $t\in[0,1]$. \end{ass} This is a standard assumption in numerical analysis, under which Euler's method with a constant step size of $\epsilon_{\min}$ admits a global error of order $\bigO{\epsilon_{\min}}$.